Tom: And don't drive like my brother!

 Listeners would call innote and describe the problems with their vehicles.
 The brothers would crack wise, make fun of themselves, each other, and the listener—especially when the caller tries to reproduce the weird sound the car has been making—and oftentimes come up with plausible answers and solutions for the caller to investigate.

-, it has a following that goes beyond car nerds, people in need of car advice, or people who even own cars.
+The show also featured funny or interesting letters from listeners, and a weekly brainteaser.
+Like Top Gear, it had a following that went beyond car nerds, people in need of car advice, or people who even owned cars.

 - The Alleged Car: Both brothers have had their share of these, especially Tom's infamous Dodge Dart and his MG TD Roadster.

 - Many of the people call in with ancient Alleged Cars; it wasn't unusual to hear a caller on a show in 2010 with a car from 1990.
 This makes the reruns less noticeable.

 - One caller sounded like he had a really bad one ("It goes really rough for two and a half minutes, then goes smooth, then after six and a half minutes the engine dies" and that his odometer had millions of miles on it.).
 Turned out the caller was their fellow MIT alumnus, astronaut John Grunsfeld, who was calling from onboard the Space Shuttle Atlantis and was docked at the Mir space station.

 - Alter Kocker: One of the many Punny Names in the credits is "Al Takaka", Director of Elder Affairs.